“The Man Behind the Celtics: The Intense, Competitive, and Funny Joe Mazzulla”

 The Celtics coach closely studies the NBA rules.
 He looks for any loophole and every little advantage, like when he started making his team roll the ball when they were leading so the timer would run out without affecting time of possession.

 Whatever the rule, Mazzulla will find a way to exploit it.
-When asked about the idea of banning fouls in attack he replied: “I don’t mind.
+When asked regarding the idea of banning fouls in attack he replied: “I don’t mind.
 Whatever the rules, we will find a way to follow them and manipulate them at the same time.”

 The young Celtics coach is a self-improvement junkie and a master motivator.